Tony Bennet considered Amy Winehouse to be the best singer he ever heard.

 Which, hopefully, can help the next Amy.

-NOTE: Amy: Beyond The Stage will be showing at the Design Museum from November 26th.
+NOTE: Amy: Beyond The Stage is showing at the Design Museum until 10th April 2022.
 You can find out more, and book an advance ticket at their website right HERE.

 The Design Museum | 224-238 Kensington High Street, W8 6AG